-In the week ahead (Sept.
-17-23), 14 percent of the experts on Bankrate’s panel predict rates will rise, while 71 percent expect rates to hold steady and 14 percent think rates will fall.
+In the week ahead (Oct.
+29-Nov.
+4), 21 percent of the experts on Bankrate’s panel predict rates will remain the same, while 14 percent expect rates to rise and 64 percent think rates will fall.

-Rates are at a record low and are expected to stay this way for many months to come.
+Rates are at a record low and are expected to stay this way for a while.
 You can see the forecast from various experts for the year ahead here.

 That means more and more homeowners can refinance to cut their monthly mortgage payments.
 However, refinancing comes with costs that you must make up if you are to profit from a refi.
 Bankrate has a calculator to help you decide whether refinancing is a good idea.